batgirl/docker-contact-form/README.md

 Check for the running container:\
 `docker container ls`

-Go to localhost:8080 to see your app!
+Go to localhost:8080 in a browser to see your app!

 ---